• Skip to primary navigation

 To Assemble the Buns

-• Combine the brown sugar, cinnamon, and salt.
+• Make the filling for the sticky buns by combining the brown sugar, cinnamon, and salt.

 • Spread softened butter evenly over the top of the dough.